achrafouajid/portfolio/README.md

 Framework: Preact — A fast, ~3kB alternative to React with the same modern API.

-Build Tool: Vite — Next-gen frontend tooling for instant dev server startup and lightning-fast builds.
+Build Tool: Vite — frontend tooling for instant dev server startup and lightning-fast builds.

 Language: TypeScript — Strong typing for safer and more maintainable code.